teamchaotix/teamchaotix/README.md

-<sub>if you ever see me sitting with a "silvonic" or "mephone4s" guys pls call the police idk them!</sub>
+<sub>if you ever see me sitting with a "sonespio" or "mephone4s" guys pls call the police idk them!</sub>

 ![](https://files.catbox.moe/ez8fk7.png)